profsmith89/ctps-site/ales/_sources/chap04.md

 print('It must be because execution got here!')
 ```

 **Step 2.** Be careful with your parentheses in this statement.  `assert` is **not** a command, but a kind of Python statement.
-We can rewrite the code block above in the follow ways:
+We can rewrite the code block above in the following ways:

 ```{code-block} python
 ---